 TM conceived the study and constructed the theory.
-TM, TK, TS, KA, YS, and TH designed the algorithm and performed the numerical computation and mathematical calculation.
-YY contributed to the structural biology.
+TK assisted in the construction of the theory.
+TM, TK, KA, YS, and TH designed the algorithm and performed the numerical computation and mathematical calculation.
 TM, TK, SG, and DDI wrote the manuscript.
 TM and DDI discussed the biological application of the theory.
 DDI developed the cloud platform for data sharing and informatics calculation.
 SG validated the results of the calculation through experiments.
 HH constructed the differential equations for the Moran process.
 KI verified the results of the analysis from a medical point of view.
 JS and ST supervised the research.
-Percentage contributions were 95% for TM and 5% for other authors.
+Percentage contributions are TM: 95%, and TK, DDI, SG, HH, KI, JS, ST: 5%.
 All authors read and approved the final manuscript.